-If you’re one of the exceptionally lovely people who’s been to a writing class of mine and not completely hated the experience – maybe even thought you might like to repeat it sometime – then welcome back.
-It’s so nice to see you.
-Likewise, welcome if you haven’t been before, but are thinking you might like to come to one sometime.
+If you’re one of the exceptionally lovely people who’s been to a writing class of mine, then welcome back – it’s so nice to see you.
+Likewise, welcome if you haven’t been before, but are thinking you might like to come to a class sometime.
 This page is for you.

 SmokeLong Quarterly, the US flash fiction journal I edit for, is running a half-day flash fiction workshop in Norwich on Saturday May 4th, with Christopher Allen, the co-Editor-in-Chief, author of acclaimed flash fiction collection Other Household Toxins and over 100 published stories.
 He is the current judge of the prestigious Bath Flash Fiction Award and a friendly and fun workshop presenter.
 Places are limited and it’s filling up fast, so do book your place now if you’d like to come.
 We would love to work with you!
 We have one free place available to a low-income writer, which has been generously sponsored by TSS Publishing – applications for this place are open until Friday 19th April: please email firstname.lastname@example.org if you would like to put your name forward.
 Thank you!
 More details here: